Role and Responsibilities of the Board

 The Board sets the Bank’s strategy and approves plans presented by management for the achievement of the strategic objectives it has set.
 It determines the nature and extent of the principal risks it is willing to take in achieving its strategic objectives and is responsible for ensuring maintenance of sound risk management and internal control systems.

 The Board has approved a schedule of Matters Reserved for the Board and authorities delegated to the Chief Executive Officer (CEO).
 Both the Matters Reserved for the Board and the CEO’s delegated authorities have been revisited by the Board and re-adopted for 2017 with appropriate enhancements.
 Such reserved matters include decisions on strategic and long term objectives, the approval of published financial statements, major acquisitions and disposals, significant investments and other capital expenditure, and approval of the Bank’s risk appetite and its Risk Management Framework.
 Implementation of the strategy set by the Board and the management and day-to-day running of the Bank is delegated to the CEO, with oversight by the Board, with the exception of the Matters Reserved for the Board.

-The Independent Non-Executive Directors are of sufficient calibre and number that their views carry significant weight in the Board’s decision making.
-The Board considers that this will continue as new members are added to the Board during 2017
+The Non-Executive Directors are of sufficient calibre and number that their views carry significant weight in the Board’s decision making.

 Director Appointment Rights

 Under the Articles of Association as adopted on 21 August 2017 the member is entitled to designate any two Directors as ‘B Directors’.
 On 1 September 2017, the Company’s sole shareholder, The Co-operative Bank Holdings Limited, designated Tom Wood and Charles Bralver as ‘B Directors’.